 How an Attorney Can Help

-Fairfax divorce lawyers can assist a party in assessing the factors the courts typically look at the most when determining custody.
-A lawyer could advise a party about what to do or not to do knowing the judge is going to make a decision based on the behavior of the parties.
+Virginia child custody lawyers can assist a party in assessing the factors the courts typically look at the most when determining custody.
+A lawyer could advise a party about what to do or not do knowing the judge is going to make a decision based on the behavior of the parties.

 In addition, because there is no calculation or formula for determining custody, lawyers can be very helpful based on their past case experiences by suggesting various custody scenarios that might work for the family.
 An experienced Virginia child custody attorney will ensure that all relevant facts are included and emphasized at each stage of the process and will advocate on your behalf to ensure your parental rights are properly protected.